 (190 miles, 9/14 days)

 There are many opportunities to vary the route and I believe it is important to do so.
-I completed an East to West crossing (the other way) in 9 days towards the end of October 2010 and I have some ideas that I think could improve the traditional route, particularly through the middle Yorkshire Dales section.
-The temptations on the walk are to do too much; explore that little village, climb the fell that s only just over there or simply be contrary and go a slightly different way, but the aim should be to finish it, the great thing about our Outdoors is that it is always there and you can come back again and again.
+Wainwright when devising the route insisted that there was no fixed routing and it is not ‘officially’ recognized meaning that the normal signage is limited and sporadic.
+There is a temptation to do too much; explore that little village, climb the fell that s only just over there or simply be contrary and go a slightly different way, but the aim should be to finish the day, the great thing about our outdoors is that it is always there and you can come back again and again.

 Suitable For: Pretty much anyone.
 This is a good first long distance route to tackle, there is plenty of support in all but the wastes around Kirkby Stephen whilst the challenge itself, travelling from one side of the country to another is immensely satisfying.